alexsemenyaka/calltracer/README.md

 ### Basic Tracing

-Use the `CallTracer` instance as a decorator to trace a function.
+Use the `CallTracer` instance as a decorator to trace a synchronous function.

 ```python
 from calltracer import CallTracer